mrismanaziz/Reforestation/README.md

-## Where’s the bin?
-Dad: I haven’t been anywhere!
+## I went to the doctor today and he told me I had type A blood but it was a type O.